-Welcome back to the fictional character development series, this is the final chapter (see what I did there?) of the series, my final word of advice regarding fictional characters.
+Welcome back to the Developing a Fictional Character series, this is the final chapter (see what I did there?) of the series, my final word of advice regarding fictional characters.

 Now that you’ve been through the types of a fictional character, its elements and the ways you can upgrade your character and make it more alive by making it vulnerable, it’s time for the final checklist.